170 N. Main St. Memphis, TN 38103

 - Generate Revenue for the City of Memphis, Shelby County, and Memphis Light Gas and Water with all programs.

-NONPROFIT HOUSING OFFICE (NPH)
+NONPROFIT HOUSING DEPARTMENT (NPH)

 - Community Housing Development Organization (CHDO) Program

 Nonprofit Housing administers the HOME set-aside dollars to Community Housing Development Organizations (CHDOs) which is pronounced cho’do that is a private nonprofit, community-based service organization whose primary purpose is to provide and develop decent, affordable housing for the community it serves.
 Designated CHDOs receive certification from the City of Memphis indicating that they meet certain HOME Program requirements and are eligible for HOME funding.
 Funding for designated CHDOs can be used for acquisition, rehabilitation, and/or new construction of rental, lease-purchase, and/or homebuyer properties for low-to-moderate families/individuals.
 Funding varies annually.
 The set-aside is 15% of the annual HOME entitlement for CHDO projects and 5% of the annual HOME entitlement for CHDO operating costs.
 To date, there have been over 470+ homes produced through the CHDO Program.

 - American Rescue Plan Act (ARPA)/Coronavirus State and Local Federal Recovery Funds (SLFRF) Program is intended to provide support to State, territorial, local, and Tribal governments in response to the economic and public health impacts of COVID-19.
 NPH has partnered with nonprofit housing development organizations to build safe, quality, affordable housing for impacted and/or disproportionately impacted communities.